haenelt/GBB/README.md

 ## Prerequisites
 - FreeSurfer should be included in the search path
-- used python packages: os, sys, subprocess, glob, numpy, scipy, nibabel, nipype, cv2, matplotlib, imageio
+- used python packages: os, sys, subprocess, glob, numpy, scipy, nibabel, cv2, matplotlib, imageio
 - some functions from my scripts repository are used as well

 ## Example data